 This opens up new opportunities for a company to benefit from wholesale purchasing at reduced rates, decreasing the cost price of the product and ensuring the profitability of the low price point.

-Penetration Pricing
+Penetration Pricing Strategy

-Penetration pricing is widely used in the most competitive industries.
+Penetration pricing models are widely used in the most competitive industries.
 It sees new brands position their products or services at low price points, in order to attract attention and encourage buyers to try a different brand.
 Over time, and once a loyal fanbase has been established, these prices are gradually increased to boost the brand’s profitability.
 While this strategy works well for some companies, it can be a risky one when the time comes to increase pricing.

-Dynamic Pricing
+Dynamic Pricing Strategy

-Dynamic pricing sees brands increase or decrease the price of certain items in line with changing demand.
+Dynamic, when guided by dynamic pricing optimization techniques, pricing sees brands increase or decrease the price of certain items in line with changing demand.
 While it makes sense in economic terms, this strategy isn’t usually the best in terms of customer experience.

 Dynamic pricing certainly works well for some products, but it can have a negative effect on customer satisfaction.
 Consumers might feel alienated by constantly changing prices, particularly if the product is a subscription-based service or similar.